Franco Morone, a pride of Italian acoustic guitar

 Do you prefer to be free from “tic” or use the metronome in the studio recording?

-Better to study the songs with the metronome and use it even when you record.
-It is not enough to play in time, you must also be able to use the right accents, have expression and dynamics.
-Without metronome, there is always the risk of increasing or decreasing speed, especially in complex divisions.
+You must also be able to use the right accents and have expression and dynamics.
+Without a metronome, there is always the risk of increasing or decreasing speed, especially in complex divisions.
 Then it’s better to pay attention also when you play songs with simple divisions.
-It is easier to go well, but also to be wrong when you think you are good.
+Easier to do well but also be wrong when you think you are good.

 Your first two teaching methods deal with blues and jazz guitar.
-Those texts are a mine of ideas in the form of exercises, studies and original songs in fingerstyle that I believe have done school.
+Those texts are a mine of ideas in the form of exercises, studies and original songs in fingerstyle that I believe have set the school.
 Limiting ourselves to jazz and blues, what do you think about improvisation in the solo fingerstyle guitar?
 What advice would you give to those looking for an improvisation approach?

-Thanks for the appreciation.
-When I was composing and selecting material for these books, I often tried to combine different fingerstyle techniques with beautiful phrases that could make sense even on their own.
-Maybe that’s why many fans found them interesting.
-Several exercises as well as teaching those two or four bars remain examples that can then be used in other contexts; think of the turnaround, a typical two-bar phrasing at the end of the blues round.
-Improvisation is a very demanding and almost impossible practice when talking about polyphonic fingerstyle, ie played in two lines (bass and melody).
-Of course, if you do not play the bass you can play with your fingers or a plectrum and at that point, you are free to play in every part of the keyboard.
-But if you want to accompany your improvisation with a bass line it becomes very complicated.
-I have personally bypassed the problem by preparing solos with ad hoc bass lines, like in my CD Miles of Blues.
-Of course, at that point it becomes a “prepared improvisation” but it does very well.
-You can also improvise more freely as Lenny Breau or Duck Baker tried to do with alternating results, as in the majority of the cases, we can say it is a risk.
+Maybe that is why many fans found them of interest.
+Several exercises, as well as teaching, those two or four bars remain examples that can be useful in other contexts; think of the turnaround, a typical two-bar phrasing at the end of the blues round.
+Improvisation is a very demanding and almost impossible practice when talking about polyphonic fingerstyle, i.e. played in two lines (bass and melody).
+Of course, if you do not play the bass, you can play with your fingers or a plectrum.
+At that point, you are free to play on every part of the keyboard.
+But if you want to accompany your improvisation with a bass line, it becomes very engaging.
+I bypassed the problem by preparing solos with ad hoc bass lines like in my CD Miles of Blues.
+Of course, at that time, it becomes a – prearranged improvisation – but it renders very well.
+You can also improvise more freely, like Lenny Breau or Duck Baker tried to do with alternating results, but because in the ordinary case, let’s say it’s a gamble.

 What is music for Franco Morone